CasimirKaPazi/tikap/Grammar.md

 * Direct evidence: **pa-** own experience, perception, self evident truth
 * Indirect evidence: **tat-** reported speech, reasoning, inferring
 * Non-evidence: *unmarked* reported-reported speech, made up stories, guessing, questions

+Reduplicating the base verb forms the cyclic tense.
+It can be used for processes that has no fixed occurrence in time, but are predictable (like physics), repeating, habitual etc. The cyclic tense does not take evidence marking.

 <div id='Word-order'/>